 We take safety seriously here, there is no joking around when it comes to murder and violent crime.
 Mexico, as a country, is taking it seriously as well.

-This article is to bring attention to the statistical facts about the murder rates in Mexico, both for Mexican Nationals and U.S. citizens.
+We bring attention to the statistical facts about the murder rates in Mexico, both for Mexican Nationals and U.S. citizens.
 The overall rates from 2015-2018 within Mexico are shown in the chart at the bottom of this page.